sholcomb1778/redhat-mw-cloud-quickstart/jboss-eap-clustered-multivm-rhel8/README.md

     - **Number of Instances** - Number of VMs to be deployed.

-    - Leave the rest of the parameter values (artifacts and location) as is and proceed to purchase.
+    - Leave the rest of the parameter values (artifacts and location) as is, accept the Terms & Conditions and proceed to purchase.

 ## Deployment Time